cattyman919/skripsi-project/README.md

 A: Make sure to use clang-cl compiler only (VxLang is only compatible with MSVC, not Clang or MinGW)

 Q: Why do i get linking error?\
 A: This error can have many causes such as lib not found, incorrect dll or lib files.
 The solution is to look closely in the CMakeLists.txt and the lib folder.
+Other reasons, might be becauses the correct version of MSVC or Qt is not installed.